Cocytius antaeus

 Cocytius antaeus, the giant sphinx, is a moth of the family Sphingidae.
 The species was first described by Dru Drury in 1773.

 Distribution

 It is found from Brazil through Central America and into the southern parts of California, Texas, and Florida in the United States.

 Description

 The wingspan is 126–178 mm.
-Very rare in North America, it was once thought to be the only insect in the continent with a long enough proboscis to pollinate the similarly rare ghost orchid.
+Very rare in North America, it was once thought to be the only insect in the continent with a long enough proboscis to pollinate the ghost orchid.

 Biology

 The larvae feed on Annona glabra, Annona reticulata, Annona purpurea, Annona holosericea and Rollinia membranacea.